typeconf/typeconf/README.md

 ## Setup

-### Configuration repository
+### Configuration directory

-First you need to create a repository for all your configs:
+To start managing configs with types first you need to create a directory for all your configs:

 ```
 typeconf init <configs-dir>